julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 categories: [herbalism, witchcraft]
 ---

 Long before antiseptic wipes and factory-sealed pills, people turned to what they had: leaves, roots, resins, and instinct.
 The original first responders were witches, midwives, and grandmothers — women who knew what to rub on a sting, steep for a fever, or smear on a burn.

 Call it folk herbalism, witchcraft, or old country know-how — these remedies were meant to work.

 It was the kind of healing that smells, stains your fingers, and works better than you'd expect.
-Before clinics and pharmacies, there were forest paths, kitchen cupboards, and women who whispered to plants.

 These weren’t treatments pulled from textbooks.
 Some passed from grandmother to granddaughter.
 Others came in dreams.